 Do you have old blog posts that would be even better if you updated + optimized them a little?
 Take the time to improve those blog posts and publish them as if they were brand new pieces of content.

 This process not only saves time (you don’t have to create a new blog post from scratch), but can help improve your rankings in search engines, increase the email subscribers you receive from that content, and boost your traffic, too.

-You can build industry credibility and thought leadership by both reading blog post comments and writing your own for the blog posts you read.
-This process can also help you develop new ideas for content and embellish upon others' ideas.
+You can build industry credibility and thought leadership by both reading social media comments and commenting on others’ social posts within your niche.
+This process can also help you develop new ideas for content and embellish upon others’ ideas.